So you want to learn Japanese--ようこそ！ youkoso!

 - Remember your personal reasons for wanting to learn Japanese.
 It may be an anime you saw that made you think learning Japanese would be cool.
 It could be a Japanese person you met.
 It could be a desire to read a novel or a newspaper in Japanese.
 Make a list of these reasons and review them often.
 This will help you get through the dark plateaus when progress seems painfully slow.
 These are your motivations.

 - Take a moment to visualize yourself speaking fluent Japanese in Japan to real native speakers.
 Imagine yourself being interviewed on Japanese TV or ordering a Big Mac at McDonald's.
+Yes, Japan has McDonald's (everywhere) -- but don't expect a large soda to be really large.
 Imagine yourself reading a Japanese newspaper on a shinkansen bullet train.
 These are your goals.